Zibadi/acoustic/README.md

 ![alt text](images/Screenshot%20from%202024-03-27%2002-37-23.png)

 # Settings
-You can change the default characters that are used to print the song image a progress bar.
+You can change the default characters that are used to print the song image and progress bar.
 Just specify imageChar and progressbarChar flags in your command:

 `$ go run . -imageChar='your_char' -progressbarChar='your_char' your_directory/`